lavaorg/lrt-/README.md

-# lrt
+# lrt-x
-lavaorg runtime (lrt) common code appropriate for multiple projects
+lavaorg runtime-extensions common code appropriate for multiple projects

-The top-level directory lrt/x contains packages developed outside the lavaorg project but forked and maintained here by lavaorg.
-Other top-level packages of lavaorg are developed by the lavaorg project.
+This is a companion set of common runtime extenstions that may reference externally managed packages.
+That is packages not specifically self contained in this package.
+During build a set of 'go get' operations will be performed to bring in other external packages.

+lrt-x will be composed of common packages that make use of or augment external pacakges that are large and under active development and thus not suitable for adoption into lrt.

 # Licensing
 The entire project license is specified in the file LICENSE in the top levl of the repository.